Bill Belichick is 3rd coach with 300 wins, Patriots defeat Bills 29-25

+FOXBORO, Mass.
+(AP) — Bill Belichick will wait for another day to talk about the latest milestone win of his coaching career.

+But his team’s victory over the Buffalo Bills on Sunday will at the very least quiet the conversation about his coaching future.

-FOXBOROUGH, Mass.
-(AP) — Mac Jones threw a 1-yard touchdown pass to Mike Gesicki with 12 seconds remaining to lift the New England Patriots to a 29-25 win over the Buffalo Bills on Sunday, making Bill Belichick the third coach in NFL history with 300 regular-season victories.
+Mac Jones threw a 1-yard touchdown pass to Mike Gesicki with 12 seconds remaining to lift the New England Patriots to a 29-25 win over the Bills, making Belichick the third coach in NFL history with 300 regular-season victories.

-Belichick joins Pro Football Hall of Famers Don Shula (328) and George Halas (318) as the only coaches to reach the milestone.
+Belichick trails only Pro Football Hall of Famers Don Shula (328) and George Halas (318).
+Including playoffs, Belichick has 331 victories, trailing Shula (347) and ahead of Halas (324).

+“I mean, it’s great.
+I’m really more focused on our team and this year,” Belichick said.
+“We’ll worry about that later.”

+Jones completed 25 of 30 passes for 272 yards and two touchdowns as the Patriots (2-5) snapped a three-game skid.
+It was the second fourth-quarter comeback victory of Jones’ three-year career.

 Josh Allen was 27 of 41 for 265 yards with two TDs and ran for a score.
 He also threw an interception that set up New England’s first touchdown.
 The Bills struggled on third down and scored touchdowns on only two of their four red-zone opportunities.